Ted Kaufman

 Edward Emmett Kaufman (born March 15, 1939) is a retired American politician and businessman who served as a United States senator from Delaware from 2009 to 2010.
 He chaired the Congressional Oversight Panel for the Oversight of the Troubled Asset Relief Program; he was the second and final person to hold the position, succeeding Elizabeth Warren.
-Kaufman is a member of the Democratic Party.
+Kaufman is a member of the Democratic Party and a key ally of former president Joe Biden.

-Kaufman was appointed to the Senate to serve the remainder of longtime Senator Joe Biden's term after he was elected Vice President in 2008.
-Prior to becoming a U.S. Senator, Kaufman had served as an advisor to Biden for much of his political career and later served as the head of his presidential transition.
+Kaufman was appointed to the Senate to serve the remainder of longtime senator Biden's term after he was elected vice president in 2008.
+Before becoming a U.S. senator, Kaufman had served as an advisor to Biden for much of his political career and later served as the head of his presidential transition.
+On a personal level, Kaufman has been described as Biden's "best friend".

 Early life, education and business career

 Edward Emmett Kaufman was born on March 15, 1939, in Philadelphia, the son of Helen (née Carroll), a teacher, and Manuel Kaufman, a social worker.
-His father was of Russian Jewish ancestry and his mother was a Catholic of Irish descent.
+His father was of Russian Jewish ancestry, and his mother was a Catholic of Irish descent.
 He was raised Catholic, his mother's religion.
 Kaufman graduated Central High School in Philadelphia, earned a Bachelor of Science degree in mechanical engineering from Duke University, and a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.

 Kaufman originally moved to Delaware in 1966 to work for DuPont as an engineer.

 Work for Joe Biden

-In 1972 he joined Joe Biden's U.S. Senate campaign, which was considered to be a long shot, on a volunteer basis.
+In 1972, he joined Joe Biden's U.S. Senate campaign, which was considered a long shot, on a volunteer basis.
 After Biden's surprise victory in 1972, he took a one-year leave of absence from DuPont to organize and head Senator Biden's Delaware Office.
 In 1976 he became Biden's Chief of Staff and administrative assistant and served until 1995, also working on Biden's subsequent Senate campaigns.
 After Biden's victory in the 2020 presidential election, Kaufman was chosen to head Biden's transition team.

-Prior to serving as a U.S. senator, Kaufman was a member of the Broadcasting Board of Governors (BBG) – the independent, autonomous, federal entity responsible for all U.S. government and government-sponsored non-military international broadcasting.
+Before serving as a U.S. senator, Kaufman was a member of the Broadcasting Board of Governors from August 11, 1995 to December 1, 2008 and was succeeded by Dana Perino.
 He was appointed to the BBG by Presidents Clinton and Bush and was confirmed by the U.S. Senate for four terms.